CE-Programming/toolchain/docs/libraries/graphx.rst

 This checking process takes time.
 If you can be sure that an object to be drawn is fully within the bounds of the screen, the clipping process can be safely skipped by using the **_NoClip** variant of the routine.

 **Do not use the _NoClip variant of a routine if you can not be sure that the object to be drawn is fully within the bounds of the screen.
-Doing so may result in corrupted graphics or memory.**
+Doing so may result in corrupted graphics or memory.
+This is because the screen itself is represented as a region of memory.
+If you draw outside the bounds of that region, you risk overwriting other, possibly important data.
+This can cause corruption, and can cause crashes.**

 Partial Redraw
 --------------

-Partial redraw applies when you are moving a transparent sprite against a static background.
+Partial redraw applies when you are moving a sprite against a static background.
-This can be problematic, as you may not want to redraw the whole background each time.
+Sometimes, it can be too slow to redraw the entire screen just to move a small portion of it.
-Partial redraw saves a copy of what is behind the transparent sprite, and draws it when the sprite moves again.
+Partial redraw saves a copy of what is behind the sprite, and draws it when the sprite moves again.
+For example, in a simple Pong game, if a white ball is drawn on a black background, instead of redrawing the entire screen each frame, you can redraw a small region around the ball to erase it.

-The Implementation
+Sample Implementation
-^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^

 A brief summation of the paritial redraw using graphx is: